plebhash/sv2-explained/md/01-mining.md

 The block reward is paid entirely to the solo miner.
 The miner's address is put into the coinbase output script.

-The miner runs a local Bitcoin full-node to get transactions to validate from, in addition to the other fields needed to build the block header.

 ---

 ## Solo mining